 Bear Aware

 While it may be exciting to have a bear wander into the yard, bears that become accustomed to accessing human food sources may pose a safety risk to children, pets, and livestock, which means they may need to be destroyed.
-Often, it’s the bear that ends up paying the price for garbage left out.
+Often, the bear pays the price when attractants are left out.

-The CVRD amended Curbside Collection Bylaw 1958 in 2019 to help reduce curbside-related human/wildlife conflicts in the Cowichan Valley.
-This bylaw places limits on what belongs in the garbage while setting clear expectations for how curbside collection totes should be stored.
+The CVRD amended the curbside collection bylaw to help reduce curbside-related human/wildlife conflicts in the Cowichan Valley.
+This bylaw places limits on what is accepted in the program while setting clear expectations for how curbside collection totes should be stored and when they should be brought to the curb.

 A Fed Bear is a Dead Bear